project-spacelord/acsac22-ae/doc-src/peripheral.md

 This should produce screen output indicating that a new image is being flashed to the ESP32.

-The board communicates with the board through Wi-Fi, and the prototype uses hardcoded Wi-Fi SSID and password.
-You will need to set up a Wi-Fi router or other acceess point with  SSID "myssid" and password WPA2 "mypassword" (without quotes).
+The hub communicates with the board through Wi-Fi, and the prototype uses hardcoded Wi-Fi SSID and password.
+You will need to set up a Wi-Fi router or other acceess point with SSID "myssid" and WPA2 password "mypassword" (without quotes).
 The ESP32 board should automatically connect after being powered on.
 Alternatively, we can provide a binary with alternative SSID/PW upon request.

 Next, you need to look up the ESP32 board's IP address.
 This can be done throught the control menu of your Wi-Fi router (or other access point) or by plugging the ESP32 board into a computer and running a serial port console on the bord's serial port with baud rate 115200.
 After resetting the device, it should produce a considerable amount of debugging output through the serial port.
 The IP address should appear toward the end.